 Holly is a graduate of Dartmouth College and the Harvard University Graduate School of Education, where she focused her studies on successfully addressing learning challenges in the integrated classroom.
-She is currently a Ph.D. candidate at the Muskie School of Public Service; her research focuses on education for sustainability leadership.
+She holds a Ph.D. in Public Policy from the Muskie School of Public Service at the University of Southern Maine; her research focuses on education for sustainability leadership.

 Muskie School of Public Service, University of Southern Maine